-American diploma curriculum.This school was started in 2000, but is expanding year by year (currently just over 100 students), and has started to take some of the ‘custom’ away from other schools.
-Parents seem very pleased with the results; given a bit more time, this school has the potential to become a strong competitor to other schools in town, especially now that they have achieved accreditation from one of the six authorized US agencies (SACS).
-Particularly recommended for younger (elementary level) students; much lower numbers at junior/senior level; although the level of teaching is high, the school obviously lacks some of the facilities provided at other local schools and cannot offer as many options (eg. foreign languages, AP programmes etc).
+American diploma curriculum.This school has expanded year by year since it was started in 2000.
+Parents seem very pleased with the results; given a bit more time, this school has the potential to become a strong competitor to other schools in town, especially now that they have achieved accreditation from one of the six authorized US agencies (AdvancedED).
+Particularly recommended for younger (elementary level) students; much lower numbers at junior/senior level; although the level of teaching is good, the school obviously lacks some of the facilities provided at other local schools and cannot offer as many options (eg. foreign languages, AP programmes etc).

 The School of Nations (Escola das Nacoes)

 SHIS 1 21- Area Especial - Conjuncto 01, Lago Sul, Brasilia - DF, Brazil, Cx.
 Postal 7093, CEP 71619-970

 Tel: (61) 3366-1800 / (61) 3366-3033